United States Virgin Islands: Danish period

 After another slave rebellion occurred on St. Croix, slavery was abolished by Governor Peter von Scholten on July 3, 1848, now celebrated as Emancipation Day.
 Over the following years, strict labor laws were implemented several times, leading to the 1878 St. Croix labor riot.

 With the plantations no longer as profitable, Danish settlers began to abandon their estates, causing a significant drop in population and the overall economy.
-Additionally, the 1867 hurricane and earthquake and tsunami further impacted the economy.
-For the remainder of the period of Danish rule, the islands were not economically viable and significant transfers had to be made from the Danish state budget to the authorities in the islands.
+Additionally, the 1867 hurricane, earthquake and tsunami further impacted the economy.
+For the remainder of the period of Danish rule, the islands were not economically viable and significant transfers had to be made from the Danish state budget to the authorities on the islands.

 The United States began to take an interest in the islands, and in 1867 a treaty to sell St. Thomas and St. John to the U.S. was agreed but never effected.
 A number of reforms aimed at reviving the islands' economy were attempted, but none had great success.
 A second draft treaty to sell the islands to the United States was negotiated in 1902 but was defeated in the upper house of the Danish parliament in a tie vote (because the opposition carried a 97-year-old life member into the chamber).

 The onset of World War I brought the reform period to a close and again left the islands isolated.
 During the submarine warfare phases of the war, the United States, fearing that the islands might be seized by Germany as a submarine base, again approached Denmark about buying them.
-After a few months of negotiations, a selling price of $25 million in United States gold coin was agreed, equivalent to $614 million in 2024 US dollars.
+After a few months of negotiations, a selling price of $25 million in United States gold coin was agreed, and the reciprocal agreement by the United States that they ceded political and economic interest in the island of Greenland to Denmark.
+The sale price was equivalent to $614 million in 2024 US dollars.
 At the same time, the economics of continued possession weighed heavily on the minds of Danish decision makers, and a consensus in favor of selling emerged in the Danish parliament.

 The Treaty of the Danish West Indies was signed on August 4, 1916, with a referendum on the sale held in Denmark in December 1916 in which voters approved the decision to sell.
 The deal was finalized on January 17, 1917, when the United States and Denmark exchanged their respective treaty ratifications.